 Click here for a BBC item on Millionaire households in Britain.

 Click here for richest people in the world.

 Click here and here and here for most recent wealth data, here for very detailed data, and here for data on the wealthiest 1%.

 2.3.
 Poverty in the UK

 Official Data on Poverty are presented by the Department of Work and Pensions.
 Poverty is measured in absolute and relative terms before and after housing costs.
+There was considerable controversy surrounding these data in 2018.
 You can find here the 2018 Summary DWP publication which contains data for 2017/18.
 These data indicate that absolute poverty (both before and after housing costs) has declined in recent years, and in November 2018 government spokespersons focused on these data to argue that the recent report by UN Special Rapporteur on Extreme Poverty Professor Philip Alston is flawed.
 Click here for Guardian coverage of subsequent developments, and here for the latest UN response.

 Click here for Poverty Facts and Figures.

 Click here for an item on child poverty.

 Click here for the Summary DWP publication and then click on Low Income indicators to see trends in relative and absolute poverty to 2022.